gdbroman/broman.blog/_posts/2020/2020-10-26-different-not-better.md

 permalink: "different-not-better"
 ---

-Different is not the same as better, it's better than better.
+Different is not the same as better: It's better than better.

 Considering the mediocrity of the average human life.
 Simply going about things differently isn't such a bad strategy.